TK8771/JBlog/_posts/2018-10-20-Intro-to-Webscrapping.md

 ```python
 soup = BeautifulSoup(res.content, 'lxml')
 ```
 From there, we have to dig into the html on the actual website to understand how the data is actually stored.
 To do this, in a web browser, right-click on the piece of data you want, and click "Inspect" (the wording may be different depending on your browser).
-It'll look like this:
+It'll look like this (far bottom-right):

 ![html]({{"/assets/img/html_breakdown.png"}})